Home - About AR - Learning Material - Exams - Clubs - Posters

 Payment for operating an Amateur station is generally prohibited.
 Some exceptions include operation by a teacher in the classroom, or as an emergency management employee during drills or emergencies.

 Selling products, such as callsign plaques, badges, clothing, and jewellery; training material; and various items of equipment are business opportunities relating to the hobby.
-These are legal, as long as you don't promoted them on-air.
+These are legal, as long as you don't promote them on-air.
 As an example, you may want to get a Ham related shirt or sticker designed by your author: VK-73.
-They have "Amateur Radio" and "73", meaning Best Wishes, on Australian style route number signs.
+They have "Amateur Radio" and "73", meaning Best Wishes, on Australian style route number signs; others promote Morse Code.

 Relevant Questions